fishnchipper/line-firebase-light/README.md

 Follow the steps below to register an application and download an application profile which plays the credential of the application during the authentication process.

 - Register an application at `Settings > Applications`
 - Downlaod and keep an `application profile` issued after a successful application registration as line-firebase server does not keep the private key of the `application profile`.
-If the `application profile` is lost, you need to register the same application again to issue a new `application profile`.
+If the `application profile` is lost, delete the registered application and register the same application again to issue a new `application profile`.

   ![app shell content](./docs/line-fb-app-add.png)

-## How to add your RESTFul APIs
+## How to add your RESTful APIs

  1. create a route folder (ex `rt-api-xxx-v1`) under `/routes`
     - ex) `/routes/rt-api-xxx-v1`